Rwanda police arrest serial killer suspect after finding bodies in kitchen

 The Rwanda Investigation Bureau said the suspect told the police he learned to kill from watching famous serial killers.

-A man has been arrested in Rwanda after more than 10 bodies were discovered buried in a hole in the kitchen of his home in the capital, Kigali, according to the police and local media reports on Wednesday.
+A man has been arrested in Rwanda after more than 10 bodies were discovered buried in a hole in the kitchen of his home in the capital, Kigali, according to the police and local media reports.

-Police said the 34-year-old suspected serial killer had lured his victims from bars to his rented home in Kicukiro, a Kigali suburb.
+Police said on Wednesday the 34-year-old suspected serial killer had lured his victims from bars to his rented home in Kicukiro, a Kigali suburb.

 Local media said more than 10 bodies had been found and a source in the Rwanda Investigation Bureau (RIB) told AFP anonymously that the number of victims so far was 14.

-RIB spokesman Thierry Murangira declined to confirm a figure, telling AFP that “the final number will be determined by forensic investigations”.
+RIB spokesman Thierry Murangira declined to confirm a figure, telling the news agency that “the final number will be determined by forensic investigations”.

 The suspect had initially been arrested in July on suspicion of robbery and rape among other offences but was granted bail due to a lack of evidence, he said, quoted by local media.